 Sometimes certain members of the family may refuse to attend a session, as is their right.

-Other times certain family members will flatly deny that the disharmony is anything to do with them at all and everyone else can sort things out, in which case even an individual can come into therapy to help start to sort out the family disharmony.
-Remember only from small acorns can an oak tree grow.
+Other times certain family members will flatly deny that the disharmony is anything to do with them at all and everyone else can sort things out, in which case even you as an individual can come into therapy to help start to sort out the family disharmony.
+Remember, only from small acorns can an oak tree grow.

 The greatest enemy of family disharmony is apathy – when you think someone else should or ought to fix things or the problem is someone else’s.
 It not, because if you are a member of that family you have a duty and responsibility to the family unit so you can have the power to change things.

 Did you know that systemic family therapy can help you all get along better, set boundaries and behave respectfully?